rubyforgood/rubyforgood.org--old/faq.md

 ##### Oops, I bought my ticket and now I can't go.
 Will you please refund/transfer?

 After February 28th we will be unable to offer refunds but we will happily help coordinate exchanges until May 1st.
-Drop us a <a href="mailto:info@rubyforgood.com">note</a>.
+Drop us a <a href="mailto:{{ site.data.constants.contact_email }}">note</a>.

 ##### What does my registration go toward?